 Maydena is situated an hour-and-a-half from Hobart airport and is worth a trip just for the drive out there.
 Be sure to stop for supplies on the way as there is no grocery store when you arrive; your last chance is the Woolworths in New Norfolk.

-Are you planning a trip to Tassie now that borders are open?
+Are you planning a trip to Tassie when the border opens in December?
 Click here, sit back and enjoy a playlist of all our Tasmanian videos.
 Or check out more of our coverage on Maydena Bike Park.

 Presenter and MTB Coach — Laura Craft @laura_jsc